ViniBreda/Wireless-Data-Transfer---ESP32/README.md

 As I was using KiCAD for the first time, designing both the transmissors and receivers was a great challenge and I'm happy with the final result.
 Common 9V batteries can be used for thisn project and will power the device for many hours.

+The transmissor design sacrifices one of the GPIOs with less functionality to have it as I²C enable for the logic level converter.
+I²C will work normally with this pin on LOW, but I²C for 5V power 5V logic level signal devices this pin has to be put on high while data is being sent and received.
+It's a great measure to ensure a lower power draw.

 The board design for both transmissor and receiver can be found below:

 ![Transmissor - PCB](https://github.com/ViniBreda/Wireless-Data-Transfer---ESP32/raw/master/Placas%20de%20Circuito%20Impresso/PCI%20Transmissor.png)